 Winona is a medium-sized city located in the state of Minnesota.
 With a population of 27,094 people and seven constituent neighborhoods, Winona is the 31st largest community in Minnesota.
-Winona has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Winona has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Winona has more people living here who work in computers and math than 95% of the places in the US.

 Winona is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Winona have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Winona’s economy is one such example of this.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.18 minutes getting to work every day.